pancakespaceman/build-a-thing-workshop/README.md

-# Project Learn
+# Build A Thing Workshop

-Project learn is my personal project to build... well... projects.
-This repo contains the different projects I build in different languages to learn the langauge (or framework, system, etc.)
+Generic repo to contain the things I build for practice/fun that I don't want in its own dedicated repo.